 Every brand has its own way of achieving this but the basic principle remains the same:

 It’s all about the molecules…

 In basic terms, each garment features a water-resistant membrane made up of micro-pores (in some cases over 9 billion per square inch!).
-These pores are so small that a single water droplet is unable to penetrate.
-At the same time a smaller water vapour molecule is able to pass right through, essentially enabling the layer to ‘breathe’, drawing sweat to the outside.
+These pores are so small that a single water droplet is unable to penetrate it.
+At the same time, a smaller water vapour molecule is able to pass right through, essentially enabling the layer to ‘breathe’ and drawing sweat to the outside.
 Think of a one-way street with larger traffic blocked from going one way yet smaller traffic allowed to pass in the opposite direction.

-A waterproof rating (anything from 1K – 40K+) is the standard guide to measuring a garment’s waterproofness and comes from the Static Column Test.
+The Static Column Test is used to measure a garment’s waterproofness and provides us with a water column rating (anything from 1K – 40K+).
 The Static Column Test uses a 1-inch diameter cylinder positioned vertically over the material to be tested.
 Water is added to the cylinder and the point at which the material leaks (measured in mm) becomes the waterproof rating.
 So that 5K jacket you got for the South Downs leaked at the 5’000mm mark giving it a rating of 5K (or 5’000mm).
 Great in light showers but the density of those pores means it will let in water in a sustained downpour.
-Thinking of that Spring trek around the Black Mountains?
+Thinking of that spring trek around the Black Mountains?
 Then you’re going to want a jacket with a higher rating to ensure dryness.

 As a rough guide:

 Protection in light showers.
 Great around town and casual hikes with no heavy storms in the forecast.
-Exposed to sustained downpours they’ll eventually leak.
+Will eventually leek when exposed to sustained downpours.

 A solid level of waterproofing - the kind of jacket the experienced walker and outdoor professional would want in their kit.

 High-alpine and expedition level gear.
 Built with storm-level protection to withstand sustained downpours and high winds.
 These will give you guaranteed protection under pressure.